eth-cscs/SDSC-user-onboarding/sarus/Readme.md

 sarus --tty --workdir "$(pwd)" --mount type=bind,source=/scratch,destination=/scratch --mount type=bind,source=${HOME},destination=${HOME} nvcr.io/nvidia/pytorch:23.09-py3 bash
 ```

+as in `sarus_interactive.sh`.
 If needed, you can also set additional environment variables using `--env` or customize the application launched upon container startup with `--entrypoint`.
 If you only require certain commands to be run between container startup and execution of your application, take a look at `sarus_entrypoint.sh`.

-9. Running a distributed example script with PyTorch DDP can be achieved with
+9. Running a distributed example script with PyTorch DDP through sbatch can be achieved with

 ```
-sbatch submit_sarus_dist.sh dist_ex/dist_example.py
+sbatch submit_sarus_ddp.sh dist_ex/dist_example.py
 ```

 10. A more complete example is available in `vit_ex`.
 The data can be downloaded with